Skip to main content

 • The manifest should be generated automatically on the cordova prepare event (Cordova hooks).
 No additional action required.

-• Since Cordova takes care of this, any subsequent live deploys to the native build should download only the differentials.
+• Since Cordova takes care of this, any subsequent Live Updates to the native build should download only the differentials.

 If using Capacitor and not using Appflow for Native Builds

-• For Capacitor, you are required to generate the manifest files manually.
+You are required to generate the manifest files manually for Capacitor apps.

 ionic live-update manifest